BrianDGLS/Hypo/README.md

 - [Express Api](./examples/express-api)

-### Thanks
+## Thanks

 Special thanks to the creators and maintainers of [Pimple](https://pimple.symfony.com/).
-Hypo attempts to follow the Pimple api for easy use and familiarity.
+Hypo attempts to follow the Pimple api for ease of use and familiarity.
 The Hypo docs also attempt to match that of the Pimple docs.